-2021.
-The revenue per vessel went up slightly in 2022 reflecting higher CPUE and fish price.
-The Gini coefficient in 2022 went down in compared to 2021, indicating variation of revenue received by individual vessels in the fleet was lower in 2022.
-The Gini coefficient across years seemed fluctuated, especially compared to the Hawaii longline.
+The revenue per vessel increased slightly in 2022, reflecting higher CPUE and fish price.
+The Gini coefficient decreased in 2022 compared to 2021, indicating that the variation of revenue received by individual vessels in the fleet was relatively lower in 2022.
+The Gini coefficient was relatively variable over time, especially compared to the Hawaii longline fishery.